gcallah/MiscWriting/Ideology/DontAsk.md

 Today, we often can see the same strategy at work on social media.
 I would like to offer a couple of examples of forbidden questions that I have witnessed recently on x.com.
-The first one is from the right, and concerns vaccines.
+The first one is usually found on the right, and concerns vaccines.
 I am genuinely open to the idea that some vaccines might have harms that outweigh the benefits -- pharmaceutical companies have been known to cut corners in testing!
 Thus, when I see posts from people who are "vigorously" anti-vaccine, I will often ask questions that seem to me to be perfectly reasonable.
 So if I see someone